You want smart political talk without the meltdowns?

 I didn't even get to the elevator.

-I got a text, complete this survey.
+I got a text.

 How was your visit?

-You gotta stop with all that stuff.
+You got to stop with all that stuff.

-Your doctor was on time.
+Your doctor was on time?

 Yeah.

-That that you should count yourself lucky.
+That you should count yourself lucky.

-Normally you get those 18,000 texts for you to be on time, then you wait an hour.
+Normally you get those 18,000 texts for you to be on time.

 Oh, well, okay, that's true.